 So you know what to expect, this is the structure of our interview process.
 It is conducted entirely remotely, via email and Zoom audio and video.

-- Asynchronous technical assignment (~2h) - Purpose: Understand the thought process around your problem solving, as well as how you synthesize written information
+- Asynchronous technical assignment (~2h): The assignment helps us understand the thought process around your problem solving, as well as how you synthesize written information

-- Assignment review (45m) - Purpose: A working session to dig deeper into the details of your technical assignment, and how you collaborate
+- Assignment review (45m): This is a live working session with someone from the engineering team to dig deeper into the details of your technical assignment and how you collaborate.

-- Founder call (45m) - Purpose: Meet our CEO, Natalie Nagele, to learn more about where we're headed as a company
+- Founder call (45m): Meet our co-founder and CTO, Chris Nagele, to learn more about where we're headed as a company.